 Having a surgical consultation for a herniated disc can be a scary experience and statistically often leads to premature or completely unnecessary invasive treatment.
 Surgical consults are so extremely common when it comes to herniated discs, mostly due to a complete misunderstanding of intervertebral pathologies and unrealistic therapy result expectations from more conservative treatments.
-As the Editor-in-Chief of this website, I have also experienced a few surgical consultations in my time for various disc-related problems.
+As the Editor-in-Chief of this website, I have also experienced a few surgical consultations for herniated discs in my time for various back pain problems.
 I have a vested interest in this topic, since it not only affects the majority of our readership at some point and time, but it has also affected me and my family personally.

 This dialog evaluates the need for surgical consultations for herniated disc patients and provides guidance for patients who are seeking a treatment opinion from a surgical provider.
 If disc surgery has ever been brought up as a treatment possibility for you, this article is a true must-read.